Mongol invasion of the Khwarazmian Empire: Aftermath

-After the remaining centers of resistance were destroyed, Genghis returned to Mongolia, leaving Mongolian garrison troops behind.
-The destruction and absorption of the Khwarezmid Empire would prove to be a sign of things to come, for the Islamic world as well as for Eastern Europe.
+The destruction and absorption of the Khwarazmian Empire would prove to be a sign of things to come, for the Islamic world as well as for Eastern Europe.
 The new territory proved to be an important stepping stone for the Mongol armies when they invaded Kievan Rus' and Poland during the reign of Genghis' son Ögedei, and future campaigns brought Mongol armies to Hungary and the Baltic Sea.
-For the Islamic world, the destruction of Khwarezmia left Iraq, Turkey and Syria wide open.
-All three regions were eventually subjugated by future Khans.
+For the Islamic world, the destruction of Khwarazmia left Iraq, Anatolia and Syria wide open.
+All three regions were eventually subjugated by future khans.